While you’re here, listen to this podcast episode on artificial intelligence in PR, with Jean Valin.

 In the next three to five years, organizations will see an unprecedented amount of disruption with the advancement of cognitive computing.
-And the pace of technological change isn’t set to slow down any time soon.

 Communicate Influence speaks to Nigel Willson, a Global Strategist with Microsoft UK, about cognitive computing.
 Cognitive computing is set to have a massive impact on how businesses and individuals perform transactions, communicate, and interact with the world around them.